 Our meeting discussions are for the benefit of members and are intended for the education of members.
 We hope that the tradition of free and open discussion will always be maintained by the members.
 It should, however, be remembered that certain areas must be avoided in our discussions:

-- We must not discuss past transactions.
+- WeD O NOT discuss past transactions.
 In addition, future plans, policies, or terms which may be under consideration should not be discussed.
 Our discussions of credit policies, practices and business conditions must be general in nature.